MycroftAI/documentation/docs/technologies/mimic.md

 ---
 description: >-
-  Mimic is a fast, light-weight Text to Speech (TTS)](https://en.wikipedia.org/wiki/Speech_synthesis) engine developed by Mycroft AI and [VocaliD](https://www.vocalid.co/).
+  Mimic is a fast, light-weight Text to Speech engine developed by Mycroft AI and VocaliD.
 ---

 # Mimic